fredgibbs/fredgibbs.github.io/courses/digital-history/transcription-guidelines.md

 # Transcription Guidelines

+## Goals for the course
 In ~800 words, you have three goals:
 - To show me that you've done the transcription assignment (to transcribe MOST of THREE PAGES) of the same document or of different ones.
 - If you've spent a lot of time on a page, but can't get every single word, move on!
 There's only so much we can contribute on our first time.
 - To document your experience to an informed but general audience (like us!).
 - To critique your transcription project, the interface and the user experience.

+## Goals beyond the course
+Part of the goal of your digital portfolios is to show off your fluency moving between digital/analog texts/tools and qualitative/quantitative methods and analyses.
+Imagine that you are writing this for a potential employer who is intrigued by the "Digital History" course on your transcript.
+What does this allow you to do?
+Your essay ()

 ## Basic Requirements
 - ~800 words (but there is no maximum, so take the space you need to describe and analyze your experience)